AbdullahButt2611/NotesApp/README.md

 Following are some of the highlights of this project:
 - The menu using the ellipsis (Three Dots) has been created for providing edit and delete option
 - To input the data, popup form has been created.
+- Data is Stored and retreieved from the <strong>Browser's Local Ltorage</strong>.
 <br><br>

 ## Resources